U.S. Air Force HH-60G Pave Hawks arrive for Southern Strike 2023

 |1

-This work, U.S. Air Force HH-60G Pave Hawks arrive for Southern Strike 2023 [Image 2 of 2], by SSgt Daniel Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force HH-60G Pave Hawks arrive for Southern Strike 2023, by SSgt Daniel Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT